-Under the MMFLA, the MRA administrates five types of "state operating licenses" for medical cannabis businesses: (a) a "grower" license, including three different classes of licenses: (i) a Class A license that allows the licensee to cultivate up to 1,000 plants; (ii) a Class B license that allows the licensee to cultivate up to 1,000 plants; and (iii) a Class C license that allows the licensee to cultivate up to 1,500 plants, (b) a "processor" license, (c) a "secure transporter" license, (d) a "provisioning center" license and (e) a "safety compliance facility" license.
-Likewise, under the MRTMA, the MRA administers six types of "state licenses" for adult-use cannabis business: (a) a "marihuana grower" license, including three different classes of licenses: (i) a Class A license that allows the licensee to cultivate up to 100 plants; (ii) a Class B license that allows the licensee to cultivate up to 500 plants; and (iii) a Class C license that allows the licensee to cultivate up to 500 plants; and (iii) a Class C license that allows the licensee, (d) a "marihuana retailer" license, (e) a "marihuana safety compliance facility" license, and (f) a "marihuana microbusiness" license.
+Under the MMFLA, the MRA administrates five types of "state operating licenses" for medical cannabis businesses: (a) a "grower" license, including three different classes of licenses: (i) a Class A license that allows the licensee to cultivate up to 500 plants; (ii) a Class B license that allows the licensee to cultivate up to 1,500 plants, (b) a "processor" license, (c) a "secure transporter" license, (d) a "provisioning center" license and (e) a "safety compliance facility" license.
+Likewise, under the MRTMA, the MRA administers six types of "state licenses" for adult-use cannabis business: (a) a "marihuana grower" license, including three different classes of licenses: (i) a Class A license that allows the licensee to cultivate up to 100 plants; (ii) a Class B license that allows the licensee to cultivate up to 500 plants; and (iii) a Class C license that allows the licensee to cultivate up to 2,000 plants, (b) a "marihuana processor" license, (c) a "secure transporter" license, (d) a "marihuana retailer" license, (e) a "marihuana safety compliance facility" license, and (f) a "marihuana microbusiness" license.
 However, MRTMA also allows the MRA to create additional license types through the administrative rulemaking process.
 To date, the MRA has created four additional license types: (a) a "designated consumption establishment" license, (b) an "excess marihuana grower" license, (c) a "marihuana event organizer" license, and (d) a "temporary marihuana event" license.
 Importantly, each excess marihuana grower license allows an entity that holds five adult-use Class C grower licenses issued under MRTMA and at least two medical Class C grower licenses issued under the MMFLA to grow an additional 2,000 plants.